ZieIony/Carbon/README.md

  - make it all work and look the same on all APIs (like CheckBox's left padding)
  - really backport features (don't use gradients for shadows!)
  - fix Android's everlasting bugs (FrameLayout ignores child's padding when no gravity is set)

+### What's new

+ - Carbon 0.16.0 moves to androidx.
+There's no corresponding support version.
+Use 0.15.3 if needed
+ - backdrop layout, banner layout
+ - full support for font resources back to api 14
+ - new approach to colored shadows using MaterialShapeDrawable
+ - cut and rounded corners for all views

 ### Features